Van der Merwe hat-trick as Scotland beat England in Six Nations

 That became 17-10 thanks to a Russell penalty after what was only Scotland's third visit to England's 22.

-Ford, however, reduced England's deficit to four points with a well-taken drop-goal and Scotland led by four points at the break.
+Ford, however, reduced England's deficit with a well-taken drop-goal and Scotland led by four points at the break.

 Scotland, however, pulled further clear just five minutes into the second half.

-Redpath was hauled down but, after Scotland recycled possession, Russell's pinpoint grubber kick was expertly regathered at pace by Van der Merwe, who went in at the corner.

-Russell duly converted before an exchange of penalties between Ford and his opposing stand-off left Scotland in command at 27-16 heading into the final quarter.
+Russell duly converted before an exchange of penalties with Ford left Scotland well ahead at 27-16 heading into the final quarter.

-England replacement wing Immanuel Feyi-Waboso went over for his first Test try 13 minutes from time but it was too little too late for the visitors.
+England replacement wing Immanuel Feyi-Waboso then scored his first Test try, but it was too little too late for the visitors, and not even Van der Merwe's 78th-minute yellow card could spoil his day.

 jdg/dj